zellij-org/zellij-org.github.io/docs/src/layouts.md

 directory [config/layouts]).
 Falling back to an internal default layout, if not found.
 Layouts residing in the default directory can be accessed as follows:

 ```
 zellij --layout [layout_name]
 ```

+The difference being: if a path (either absolute or relative) is supplied to `--layout`, it will load the layout from that path.
+If a bare name is suppled, it will load a built-in layout from the default directory

 ## Example
 This file: